 Where a parent has been notified that a place is not available for a child, every effort will be made to help the parent to find a place in a suitable alternative school or academy.
 Parents who are refused a place have a statutory right of appeal.
-Further details of the appeals process are available by writing to the Chair of the Board of Directors at the academy address.
+Further details of the appeals process are available by by emailing admissionsappeals@npcat.org.uk.

-e) Number of appeals Number of successful appeals Number of preferences received Total allocated School admissions limit SEN 1 1 2 3 4 5 6 7 6 7 8 appears received mme 0 0 5 0 14 1 5 1 14 1 0 83 40 40
+Numb over-s ee a bov e) Number of appeals Number of successful appeals Number of preferences received Total allocated School admissions limit

+SEN 1 2 3 4 5 6 7 8 appears received mme

+0 0 12 0 1 1 0 13 13 1 95 40 40